West Street Baptist Church, East Grinstead: History

 Members of Zion Chapel established a daughter church in nearby Turners Hill in 1824.
 It was rebuilt in 1906 but was still part of the Countess of Huntingdon's Connexion; since then it has become an independent Free Church.
 In April 1847, a schism occurred in Zion Chapel's congregation: some members left and founded a new Congregational church.
 After worshipping in hired rooms around East Grinstead, they built Rocks Chapel as their permanent place of worship; the building held its first service on Good Friday 1850.
 The building was later used by Methodists, but it was demolished after they opened a permanent church of their own.
 Rocks Chapel stood on Old Road in East Grinstead.

+Towards the end of the 1960’s the name was changed from Zion chapel to West Street Evangelical Church, with the aim of engaging more with its location in the town.
+During the next period, the congregation thrived and there became a need to increase the available useable space.
+As a result the adjoining derelict manse was demolished and a 2 storey church hall built.

+In 1980 a disagreement arose between the Countess of Huntingdon Connexion and the local church congregation.
+It related to the denominations Articles of Faith, specifically relating to Baptism and the nature of church authority regarding the Pope.
+In total there were 15 articles, which were drawn up in 1783; and were enrolled in the Court of Chancery in 1793 establishing legal status.
+By 1981 the situation reached an impasse and the congregation left the chapel and halls and temporarily moved next door into the Red Cross Hall.
+Latterly the Connexion made legal application and the clauses were finally modified.
+By then the schism had not been resolved and the congregation moved to another part of the town.
+Having moved location it changed its name to New Life Church and latterly to Jubilee Community Church.
+It continues with an unbroken congregation line since 1810.

 The Countess of Huntingdon's Connexion sold Zion Chapel in 1980.
 The following year, members of the town's Providence Strict Baptist Chapel moved in; their former place of worship on London Road was later demolished.
 Under its present name of West Street Baptist Church, the building houses an evangelical Baptist congregation.
 It is one of a wide range of religious buildings in East Grinstead, which has a reputation for unusual diversity in respect of both Protestant Nonconformity and alternative religions.
 As well as Anglican, Roman Catholic, Methodist, Jehovah's Witnesses, Mormon, Baptist and United Reformed churches (and former Quaker, Christian Scientist and Salvation Army buildings), there are several Charismatic evangelical groups in the town; Rosicrucianism and Opus Dei have a presence; and the Church of Scientology's United Kingdom headquarters is at Saint Hill Manor.